dominiks01/Basket-Splitter/Readme.md

 \forall x_j : \sum_{i : x_j \in Y_i} z_i \geq 1
 $$

-* subject to:
+* Boundary for ILP:

 $$
 \quad \forall i : 0 \leq z_i \leq 1,
 $$

 * The condition of deliveries:

 $$
 \sum_{i=1}^{n} z_i \geq k
 \text{ ,where } n \text{ is the number of delivery options and } k \text{ is the maximum number of sets used.}
 $$

-*    Now, the objective is to minimize the value:
+## MinSetCover
+This is classic reduction of SetCover Problem to ILP.
+Now to get MinCoverSet we need to optimize value of

 $$
 min(\sum_{i=1}^{n} z_i)